Protecting Your Home with Title Insurance

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
 If this happens, the title insurance company will defend your title and will cost you nothing.

-- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
+- Defective title — "Defective title" covers any number of problems with the title to your home.
+It can even include a "contested title".
 Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
-Any number of other complex problems define "Defective title."
-The title insurance policy will protect you from these errors if the title company misses them.
+Many other complex problems define "Defective title."
+The title insurance policy will protect you from these errors if the title company doesn't discover them.